kshmir/aimage/README.md

 ### Asynchronous Loading

-AImage makes it easy to load images on a separate thread, and return the results to a callback where you can do whatever you want with the image.
+AImage makes it easy to load images on a separate thread.
+Results are posted to a callback where you can do whatever you want with the image.

 ```java